overclock-25/Texavision-2k26/.github/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold a respectful and inclusive environment.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for more details.

 ## How Can I Contribute?